Russ Harvey Consulting - Computer and Internet Services

 LastPass Encrypts Your Password Vault

-As a result, many, many LastPass users were still using too minimal iterations — far too few for today's multi-GPU hacking practices.
-Those users' vaults will be relatively easy to hack.
+As a result, many, many LastPass users were still using far too few iterations for today's multi-GPU hacking practices, making those users' vaults relatively easy to hack.

-LastPass may have added a further 100,100 iterations after the vault is uploaded to their servers.
+LastPass may have added a further 100,100 iterations after the vault is uploaded to their servers, but that was unclear from the documentation I read.

 Even if your vault's password and iterations were decent, LastPass didn't encrypt everything.